decentraland/documentation/content/creator/scenes/getting-started/dev-workflow.md

 > TIP: If you get stuck trying to debug an issue, visit the [Decentraland Discord server](https://dcl.gg/discord) to get help from other developers.

 _Optional_: Your scene`s mechanics might rely on a 3rd party server to carry out player validations, permanent data storage, or other functionalities.
-See [Use an authoritative server]({{< ref "/content/creator/scenes/networking/remote-scene-considerations.md#use-an-authoritative-server" >}}))
+See [Use an authoritative server]({{< ref "/content/creator/scenes/networking/remote-scene-considerations.md#use-an-authoritative-server" >}})

 ## Publish to the test server

 Deploy your scene to a test server.
-This server is not private but only accessible via a specific URL, so players won't bump into your tested scene involuntarily.
+This server is not private but only accessible via a specific URL, so players won't bump into what you publish there.

 - [Publish to the test server]({{< ref "/content/creator/scenes/publishing/publishing.md#the-test-server" >}}).